Redemter/week1-ip/README.md

 https://Redemter.github.io/week1-ip

 ## License and Copyright
-Licesed by myself for myself
+Licesed by me for myself
 Redemter@2023